With special reference to creating digital images of philatelic materials

 One additional factor to consider when selecting a scanner is how the scanner interfaces with your computer.
 The interface does not have an effect on image quality, but does influence scanning speed.

 The most desirable and common type of interface is USB, which stands for Universal Serial Bus.
 This interface combines the advantages of being fast and easy to set up.
 Also, if you have more than one USB peripheral they can be daisy-chained off the same USB port on your computer.
 USB consists of a single connection similar to a telephone wire between the computer and scanner.
-USB has been around for long enough that it is rare to find a computer that does not support it, but if your system is more thasn a few years old you might want to be sure that you have a USB port on the back of your computer before buying a USB scanner (Some computers have USB ports on the front as well.
-These are intended for USB peripherals that are plugged and unplugged frequently, such as a digital camera).
-Also, your operating system must support USB.
-Support is provided in Vista, Windows XP, Windows 2000, Windows 98, and in later versions of Windows 95.
-There is no USB support in Windows NT or Windows 3.1, at least not for scanners.
-Simpler USB devices can be made to work on these operating systems but to my knowledge scanners cannot.
-The standard today is USB 2.0 which is a lot faster than the older USB 1.1, but if your computer only supports 1.1 it will still work with a USB 2.0 scanner albeit more slowly.
+USB has been around for long enough that it is rare to find a computer that does not support it, and if your system does not support USB then you have a real antique pn your hands!
+Also, your operating system must support USB, and this is universal with all versions of Windows since Win 98.
+The standard today is USB 3.0 which is a lot faster than the older USB 2.0, buyt this makes little practical difference when scanning because it is the mechanical scanning process that limits scanning speed, not the interface.

 Once you have decided which type of scanner suits your needs, you then need to determine the scanner specifications, which are important in determining the quality of the scans.
 As you might expect, scanners with better specifications cost more.
 The good news is that you can get a scanner with very good specs for a very reasonable price.
+In fact, it's almost impossible to buy a concumer-level scanner that does not have great specs, but even so some background information may be useful.
 Scanner specs fall into two categories: color depth and resolution.

 Color depth determines the number of different colors the scanner can record.
 As far as I know, every scanner sold today offers a color depth of at least 8 bits per color, which is sometimes specified as an overall color depth of 24 bits (8 bits for each of the three primary colors).
 This means that the scanner can differentiate 256 different levels of each primary color (red, blue, and green).
 Because digital image files also use 8 bits (one byte) per color for each pixel, this works out perfectly.